-The result node of a model may have several dataset from different type.
+The result node of a model may have several datasets of different types.
 To get the information of the dataset use the function mphdatasetinfo as in the command below:

 '''

 ds = mphdatasetinfo(model, <dsettag>)

 '''

 where <dsettag> is the tag of the dataset to get the information. ds is a struct with the following field: